JeremyKRay/surfs_up/README.md

 ## Summary

-The weather based on temperature in Oahu in June and in December does not vary by a very large margin and would definitely sustain surfing and ice cream sales.
-W. Avy ahould open his shop based on weather.
-W. Avy should also include Hwaiian Shave Ice with his shop because they are delicious and I believe the weather promotes the sustainability of their sales year round as well.
+The temperature in Oahu in June and in December does not vary by a very large margin and would definitely sustain surfing and ice cream sales.
+It is advisable that W. Avy open his surf and ice cream shop based on temperature.
+In addition, W. Avy should also include Hwaiian Shave Ice with his shop because they are delicious and I believe the weather promotes the sustainability of their sales year round as well.

 Two additional queries that should be performed to gather more weather data for June and December are:
   1) A comparison of precipitation to see if there is a stormy season that would prevent people from wanting to surf or enjoy ice cream